nasa/cape/doc/pycart/json/index.rst

     #.
 Other JSON files can be imported using ``JSONFile(othersettings.json)``.

 The pyCart control file, which by default is called :file:`pyCart.json` but can also have other names, is split into several sections.
 Most aspects of the control file have defaults that will go into effect if the user does not specify that option, but several entries are required.
-The user can also customize these defaults by editing the file :file:`$PYCART/settings/pyCart.default.json`, where ``$PYCART`` is the path to the pyCart root directory.
-Many of the settings are common to all solvers, and their description can be found in the :ref:`Cape JSON section <cape-json>`.
+The user can also customize these defaults by editing the file :file:`$CAPE/pycart/options/pyCart.default.json`, where ``$CAPE`` is the path to the :mod:`cape` root directory.
+Many of the settings are common to all solvers, and their description can be found in the :ref:`Cape JSON section
+<cape-json>`.

 The master settings file is loaded in one of two ways: a command-line call to the script `pycart` or loading an instance of the :class:`cape.pycart.cntl.Cntl`